 “Walking off that final green was awesome,’’ said Flavin, about to enter his season year at Miami of Ohio.
 “I knew I was playing good golf, but to win both tournaments in the same year is far above my expectations.’’

-Only seven players have won titles in both of the major tournaments for Illinois residents.
+Only eight players have won titles in both of the major tournaments for Illinois residents.
 Just Ogrin and Flavin did it in the same year, and the only other amateur to win both at one time or another was Bill Hoffer, who never entered the professional ranks.
-Others to win both titles, but not in the same year, were Gary Hallberg, Gary Pinns and Mark Hensby, all of whom spent at least one season on the PGA Tour, and Brad Hopfinger, who finished in sixth place on Wednesday.
+Others to win both titles, but not in the same year, were Gary Hallberg, Gary Pinns, Mark Hensby and Roy Biancalana, all of whom spent at least one season on the PGA Tour, and Brad Hopfinger, who finished in sixth place on Wednesday.

 Flavin took the Amateur at Calumet Country Club last month when he edged Jordan Hahn, a University of Wisconsin golfer from Sugar Grove, by one stroke.
 That tournament was a two-man duel.
 Flavin had more competition in the Open, which draws the best club professionals and a smattering of pro tour players in addition to the leading amateurs.